Attractor properties for irreversible and reversible interacting particle systems: Entropy decay for interacting particle systems

 \item for all $i\in\Z^d$, $n\in\N$, $A\in\SS$ measurable w.r.t.~$\L_n+i$ and $B\in\SS$ measurable w.r.t.~$(\L_{n+d(n)}+i)^c$, we have

 \end{enumerate} \end{defn}

-The following result, proved in \cite[Proposition 3.2]{Pf02}, guarantees existence of the relative entropy density w.r.t.~asymptotically decoupled measures. \begin{lem} Let $\nu$ and $\mu$ be translation-invariant probability measures on $(\O,\SS)$ and $\mu$ asymptotically decoupled.
-Then the relative entropy density $h(\nu|\mu)$ exists. \end{lem} For example specifications defined via translation-invariant absolutely summable potentials $\Phi=(\Phi_A)_{A\Subset\Z^d}$ are translation invariant, non-null and quasilocal.
-Gibbs measures for such \textit{Gibbsian specifications} are moreover asymptotically decoupled and hence the relative entropy density exists.
+The following result, proved in \cite[Proposition 3.2]{Pf02}, guarantees existence of the relative entropy density w.r.t.~asymptotically decoupled measures. \begin{lem} Let $\nu,\mu\in\PP_\theta$ and $\mu$ asymptotically decoupled.
+Then, the relative entropy density $h(\nu|\mu)$ exists and is non-negative. \end{lem} For example specifications defined via translation-invariant uniformly absolutely summable potentials $\Phi=(\Phi_A)_{A\Subset\Z^d}$ are translation invariant, non-null and quasilocal.
+Gibbs measures for such \textit{Gibbsian specifications} are moreover asymptotically decoupled and hence the relative entropy density of any translation-invariant measure relative to them exists.

-Note that for general translation-invariant specifications without any further assumptions on locality properties, existence of an absolutely summable \textit{translation-invariant} potential is not guaranteed, see \cite{Su73,Ko74,EnFeSo93}.
+Note, as a subtlety, that for general translation-invariant specifications without any further assumptions on locality properties, existence of an absolutely summable \textit{translation-invariant} potential is not guaranteed, see \cite{Su73,Ko74,EnFeSo93}.
 This is why we are imposing asymptotic decoupledness as an additional requirement.
+As a side-remark, for systems of point particles going back and forth between specifications and potential representations are even more subtle, see~\cite{JaKu17}.
 The equilibrium model considered in \cite{JaKu12} provides an example of such asymptotically decoupled Gibbs measures, where the specification is a priori not given in terms of an absolutely summable translation-invariant potential.
-More precisely, the translation-invariant specification $\g'$ on $(\O,\SS)$ is given via

-where $\mu_{\L^c}[\o'_{\L^c}]$ is the unique continuous-spin Gibbs measure for the continuous spin $XY$-model with Hamiltonian $H_\L=\sum_{A\cap\L\neq\emptyset}\Phi_A$ on the volume $\L^c$, not interacting with $\L$ and conditioned to a discrete configuration $\o'_{\L^c}\in \{1, \dots,q\}^{\L^c}$. $\l$ here denotes the Lebesgue measure on the one-dimensional unit sphere.
-Under further suitable conditions on parameter values appearing in the discussion in \cite{JaKu12}, one could construct a translation-invariant potential for $\g'$.
-Nevertheless, it is much easier to verify the condition of asymptotic decoupledness for elements of $\GG(\g')$ directly from \eqref{JaKuSpecification*}, more specifically with parameters $d\equiv 0$ and $c(n)=4\sum_{A\cap\L_n\neq\emptyset,A\not\subset\L_n}\Vert\Phi_A\Vert$.
-Moreover, $\g'$ is again translation invariant, non-null and quasilocal.